YathinGK/Readixer/README.md

   • Extractive summarization using NLP algorithms
   • Libraries like spaCy or NLTK (for text processing)
   • Transformers (if using models like BERT, T5 or Pegasus)

-- Libraries Used:
-  • transformers – for pretrained summarization models (e.g., T5, BART)
-  • nltk / spaCy – for tokenization and preprocessing
-  • sumy / gensim – for traditional extractive summarization (if applicable)
-  • streamlit – frontend control, summary display
 ---

 ## 🖼️ How It Works